JuliaAI/MLJ.jl/docs/src/generating_synthetic_data.md

 # Generating Synthetic Data

+Here *synthetic data* means artificially generated data, with no reference to a "real world" data set.
+Not to be confused "fake data" obtained by resampling from a distribution fit to some actual real data.

 MLJ has a set of functions - `make_blobs`, `make_circles`,
 `make_moons` and `make_regression` (closely resembling functions in [scikit-learn](https://scikit-learn.org/stable/datasets/index.html#generated-datasets)